aldenknibbs/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting and Cleaning Data Project README.md

-Alden Knibbs created this repository for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course by Coursera.
+Alden Knibbs created this READEME.md as part of the submission of the course project for the Johns Hopkins Getting and Cleaning Data course by Coursera.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent